sleepy-nols/ansible-jellyfin/README.md

 ## Out of Role Scope

 - Initial configuration

 You still need to do the initial configuration via the webinterface

 ## Contributing

-Contributions on **Gitlab** are welcome, please write meaningfull commit messages :)
+Contributions on are welcome, please write meaningfull commit messages :)

 ## License
 GPLv3